PodcastsEducationThe AfterMeth: Gay Men Recovering from Crystal Methamphetamine and Chemsex Addiction

 More Education podcasts

-About The AfterMeth: Gay Men Recovering from Crystal Methamphetamine Addiction
+About The AfterMeth: Gay Men Recovering from Crystal Methamphetamine and Chemsex Addiction

-Vision: To eradicate crystal meth addiction, especially among the gay male population.
-Mission: Using the power of social media, The AfterMeth will increase awareness around the characteristics and effects of crystal meth on the gay male population, provide stories of hope to inspire struggling addicts and produce a repository of tools to be used by the loved ones of gay meth addicts.Join Dr. Dallas Bragg every other week.
+Vision: To eradicate crystal meth addiction and chemsex misuse, especially among the gay male population.
+Mission: Using the power of social media, The AfterMeth will increase awareness around the characteristics and effects of crystal meth and chemsex on the community of men who have sex with men, provide stories of hope to inspire struggling users and produce a repository of tools to be used by the loved ones of men who want to break free from the addictive patterns of chemsex.Join Dr. Dallas Bragg every other week.
 You can find The AfterMeth Podcast anywhere you listen to your favorite podcasts.
 Find answers to:How can I stop relapsing?How can I heal my addiction?How does crystal meth addiction affect gay men?How can I get sober?

 Podcast website

-Listen to The AfterMeth: Gay Men Recovering from Crystal Methamphetamine Addiction, The Rich Roll Podcast and many other podcasts from around the world with the radio.net app
+Listen to The AfterMeth: Gay Men Recovering from Crystal Methamphetamine and Chemsex Addiction, The Comeback with Brenda Dennehy and many other podcasts from around the world with the radio.net app

 Get the free radio.net app